Skip to main content

 Employment attorney in the Netherlands

-It is prudent to also consider the operation of non-solicitation clauses when assessing the non-compete clause in the Netherlands.
-Similar to the non-compete, the non-solicitation clause is designed to restrict the actions that can be taken once an employee leaves a company.
+It is also important to consider the operation of non-solicitation clauses when assessing the non-compete clause in the Netherlands.
+Similar to the non-compete, the non-solicitation clause (relatiebeding) is designed to restrict the actions that can be taken once an employee leaves a company.
 In this instance, the clause prevents the employee from performing the activities and role he held in the company, for the customers or clients of his former employer.
 Dutch employment law generally will use the same methods to evaluate the legitimacy of a non-solicitation clause as a non-compete clause.

 It should be stressed that the wording of such clauses can be paramount in deciding their validity and enforceability under Dutch employment law.
 Thus, it is advisable to consult legal experts in the Netherlands for any legal issues arising out of this type of contractual provision.
+Non-competition considerations also arise in the context of freelancer contracts.

 As an experienced employment lawyer in the Netherlands, I am able to advise clients on all aspects of non-compete and non-solicitation clauses in Dutch employment contracts.
 I would be happy to discuss further details regarding this.